-The Little Known Reason Display Ads Are A Big-Data Angle (Agencies, Brands, & Pubs)
+The Little Known Reason Display Ads Are Big-Data Gold (Agencies, Brands, & Pubs)

 Digital marketers are lucky.

 The term big data easily competes for one of the biggest buzzwords of the past decade, or more.
 You’ve heard things like, “every company is now a data company” or “data is the new currency,” but it’s not always clear for every business model how those philosophies are supposed to take root.
 Fortunately for those of us in digital marketing, ad-tech is the most advanced (and best funded) big data project to date.
 Google, Facebook, and essentially every other ad-tech titan is heavily invested in some big data strategy.
 To compete with each other, most platform data strategies aim to give their best advertisers (biggest ad spenders) more access to the campaign data created from running digital ads.
-Fortunately for small businesses, the trend towards walled gardens will un-lock much of the same insights for the little guys who go direct too.
+For small businesses, the trend towards walled gardens will un-lock much of the same insights for the little guys who go direct too (think Instagram or Pinterest).

 In a big way, big data is responsible for driving the latest innovation in digital marketing (and other industries like AI).
-A few marketers have been onto the more robust abilities of digital data-driven campaigns for a few years, but the vast majority still over-look the big data angle in online marketing and only look to digital for its long-held and better understood benefits, namely improved costs, new interactivity, and device placement.
-It’s great how digital advertisers can track data, but many still fail to gather most of it and fully leverage what is available.
+A few marketers have been onto the more robust abilities of digital data-driven campaigns for a few years, but the vast majority still over-look the big data angle in online marketing and only look to digital for its long-held and better understood benefits, namely improved costs, new interactivity, and choice placement on personal devices.
+It’s great how digital advertisers can track data, but many still fail to gather most of it and fully leverage what is already available.

 Advertising data is a real marketing currency.